Please click individual tabs for more information

 Note that these costs are subject to change without notice.

-- MEMBERSHIP FEE is a non-refundable annual fee of $15 due before you can enroll your family in co-op.
+- BACKGROUND CHECK FEE is a non-refundable fee of $30 due before you can enroll your family in co-op.
+Each Parent is required to have a background check before admission into the co-op.

-- SUPPLY FEE is $15, to cover consumable items all families impact at co-op such as printer ink, printer paper, plates/cups/napkins for hot lunch, garbage bags and cleaning supplies.
+- SUPPLY FEE is $15, to cover consumable items all families impact at co-op such as printer ink, printer paper, plates/cups/napkins, garbage bags, and cleaning supplies.

-- Due and invoiced with the Memberhsip Fee when you become a member, or re-enroll for the next year.
+- Due and invoiced with the Membership Fee when you become a member or re-enroll for the following year.

-- SESSION FEES cover the bills incurred to the co-op for facilities, insurance, and other operating costs.
+- SESSION FEES covers the bills incurred by the co-op for facilities, insurance, and other operating costs.
+We charge each family $185 Annually.
+Due before you can register for Term Classes.
+The Annual Fee is Non-Refundable.

-- CLASS SUPPLY FEES Are occaissionally asses by individual teachers for specific costs in their classes.
+- CLASS SUPPLY FEES Are occasionally assessed by individual teachers for specific costs in their classes.

 - They will be collected by and are payable to teachers directly, usually on the first day of class.